One of the most frustrating parts of having a cat as a pet is dealing with all the damage they cause.

 If your cat has a skin condition such as mange or fleas, the itching caused by these diseases likely makes your cat want to scratch furniture even more.

-In these cases, an appointment with the vet is necessary because treatment must address both conditions simultaneously.
+An appointment with the vet is necessary in these cases because treatment must address both conditions simultaneously.Â

 They may recommend prescription medications to treat the underlying cause of your cat’s destructive behavior.

 These medications include anti-anxiety drugs like Valium or antidepressants like Prozac.
-In some cases, if necessary, your vet may recommend surgery to repair torn claws, declawing (usually considered controversial), and tendonectomy, which removes ligaments in front paws, so it will no longer be possible for cats to scratch furniture.
+In some cases, if necessary, your vet may recommend surgery to repair torn claws, declawing (usually considered controversial), and tendonectomy, which removes ligaments in front paws so it will no longer be possible for cats to scratch furniture.